canonical/k8s-snap/docs/src/snap/explanation/epa.md

 applications.

-The Kubernetes Memory Manager enables the feature of guaranteed memory (and hugepages) allocation for pods in the Guaranteed QoS (Quality of Service) class.
+The Kubernetes Memory Manager enables the feature of guaranteed memory (and HugePages) allocation for pods in the Guaranteed QoS (Quality of Service) class.

 The Memory Manager employs hint generation protocol to yield the most suitable